US Fulbright Logo

 3. Communicate with applicants

-4. Upload Campus Committee Evaluation (CCE) form into each candidate’s application.
+4. Upload Campus Committee Evaluation (CCE) form into each submitted application.

-Updating Institution Page on Fulbright U.S. Student Website
+Updating Institution Page on Fulbright U.S. Student Program Website

 FPAs should regularly update their institution page on the FPA website with campus deadlines, Fulbright events, FPA contact information, and any other information necessary for applicants to know as they go through the application process.

-After the final selection process is complete, we encourage FPAs to celebrate any Fulbright finalists from their institution by publicizing it to the local press and media.
-Publicizing Fulbright achievements also helps encourage other students to apply for the Fulbright U.S. Student Program in future cycles.
+We encourage FPAs to celebrate Fulbright success, whatever that means at the FPA’s institution.
+Celebrating Fulbright achievements also helps encourage other students to apply for the Fulbright U.S. Student Program in future cycles.
 Publicity tips and templates are available in the FPA Resources section.